sav-che/TL-2/Authors/Glatfelter, Noah Miller {std. Glatf.}.md

-> [!cite] BHL link: this entry starts at [page 231](https://www.biodiversitylibrary.org/item/103832#page/243/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 231](https://www.biodiversitylibrary.org/page/33258709) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Glatfelter, Noah Miller (1837-1911), American physician and salicologist, born 28 Nov 1837 in York, Penn., M.D.
 1864 Univ. of Penn. (thesis on hospital gangrene), commissioned as Asst.
-Surgeon U.S. Volunteers and served in the Dakota Territories until 1867 when he settled in St. Louis at which time he began collecting and paying attention to *Salix*, and then later to Hymenomycetes, died 2 Apr 1911 in St. Louis. (*Glatf.*).
+Surgeon U.S. Volunteers and served in the Dakota Territories until 1867 when he settled in St. Louis at which time he began collecting and paying attention to *Salix*, and then later to Hymenomycetes, died 2 Apr 1911 in St. Louis.
+**Abbreviated name**: *Glatf.*

 #### Herbarium and types